 When he was living in Norway, Soviet pressure was felt against the government of that country, which, in seeking to establish trade agreements in August 1936, made the signing of the agreement conditional on two specific actions against Trotsky and his wife: house arrest and a ban on any kind of communication with the world.
 They had no choice but to leave.

 The Trotskyists from various countries sought asylum for their ideological leader, but the only forceful answer they could find was ''no''!
 Only one government dared to open the doors to Stalinism's number one enemy, President Lazaro Cardenas.
 In November 1936, efforts began to seek an entry permit for the former revolutionary, who was 57 years old at the time.
-The main promoter was the painter Diego Rivera, who received a telegram asking if Mexico would accept Trotsky, and the same artist, together with Octavio Fernández, both members of the Internationalist Communist League - the Mexican Trotskyist group - was commissioned to make the request to the president of the Republic.
+The main promoter was the painter Diego Rivera, who received a telegram asking if Mexico would accept Trotsky, and the same artist, together with Octavio Fernández, both members of the Internationalist Communist League - the Mexican Trotskyist group - was commissioned to request the president of the Republic.
 Fortunately for them, they had the mediation of General Francisco J. Múgica, Secretary of Communications and Public Works, and a man close to the president, so he had the opportunity to make the case for political asylum known to him.

 General Cárdenas received the commissioners and the response to their request was immediate: Yes, "Mr. Trotsky can come to Mexico.
 The government I represent will grant him asylum as a political refugee".
-When the presidential decision was announced, there were reactions within the presidential cabinet itself, in right-wing organizations, in the PCM, in the unions, in various sectors of society... and in the world.
+When the presidential decision was announced, there were reactions within the presidential cabinet itself, in right-wing organizations, in the PCM, in the unions, in various sectors of society... and the world.
 The issue made the front pages of the press announcing that the expelled Stalinist would come to live in Mexico.
 Some applauded the decision and others repudiated it.
-But no matter how much the subject was discussed in the newspapers, at political meetings or in public places, the order was given: General Cárdenas gave instructions to the reluctant Secretary of Foreign Affairs, Eduardo Hay, to process the formal request for asylum.
+But no matter how much the subject was discussed in the newspapers, at political meetings, or in public places, the order was given: General Cárdenas gave instructions to the reluctant Secretary of Foreign Affairs, Eduardo Hay, to process the formal request for asylum.

 When Cárdenas gave his approval, he made it clear that this was only an act of humanity in the face of the refusal of the European countries which, despite the danger to Trotsky's life, prevented him from living in their territory.
-And responding to the alarming national and international reactions that warned of the risk, the disorders and the alterations that could arise, the ruler replied that he found no reason to fear, since if the asylee dedicated himself exclusively "to his intellectual work", there would be nothing to worry about.
+And responding to the alarming national and international reactions that warned of the risk, the disorders, and the alterations that could arise, the ruler replied that he found no reason to fear, since if the asylee dedicated himself exclusively "to his intellectual work", there would be nothing to worry about.
 The only thing demanded was that the Mexican Trotskyists should refrain from "organizing demonstrations that could provoke clashes with elements hostile to Mr. Trotsky".
 The news spread like wildfire.
 The Mexican president's name rang out all over the world.

 And Trotsky received a warning that he was welcome in Mexico, a country he knew little, if anything, about.
 He took advantage of the long trip aboard a Norwegian ship to read as much as he could about the distant country to which he owed his life.
 The revolutionary and his wife, Natalia, arrived in Tampico on January 9th, 1937; from there they moved to Mexico City, to be lodged in the house of Diego Rivera and Frida Kahlo, located in Coyoacán.